jomolteberg/rainydays_final/README.md

 ## Contributing

-Here you can detail any information you want to provide regarding contributing to the project.
-For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
-These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.
+Contributions are welcome!
+If you would like to contribute, please fork the repository and make changes as you'd like.
+Push your changes to your fork and submit a pull request.
+Please make sure to review your code before submitting.

 ## Contact